spsforks/SCons-scons-wiki/SconsVsOtherBuildTools.md

 # Gradle

 [Gradle](http://www.gradle.org) was originally a [Groovy](http://www.groovy-lang.org) implemented system for building Java and Groovy codes.
-Crucial buts have been reimplemented in Java, and a build server architecture created for speed of builds.
+Crucial bits have been reimplemented in Java, and a build server architecture created for speed of builds.
 Builds are specified in a Groovy-based build specification language, in this is it analogous to SCons and Python.
 Gradle is now the default build system for Android projects.
 Gradle has been extended to create native code builds.
 Initially this only covers C and C++.

 # TWW tools from TWW Inc.

-Cross-Platform Application Dvelopment and Management solutions are in need to deal with the computing world we created.
+Cross-Platform Application Development and Management solutions are in need to deal with the computing world we created.

 For one of CPAD solutions please see [http://www.gnustep.org](http://www.gnustep.org).
 TWW tools is one of CPAM solutions, it use

-XML and Python to glue together the incompatiable operating systems to minimize the cost of maintaining applicatoins on different OS.
+XML and Python to glue together the incompatible operating systems to minimize the cost of maintaining applications on different OS.

 TWW tools match create,package and manage phases of software application management.